A topic from the subject of Experimentation in Chemistry.

 Key Points:

-• Chemical compounds are formed when atoms join together.
+• Chemical compounds are formed when two or more different types of atoms chemically bond together.

-• The type of bond formed depends on the chemical properties of the atoms involved.
+• The type of bond formed depends on the electronegativity and valence electrons of the atoms involved.

-• The strength of a bond depends on the number and type of electrons involved.
+• The strength of a bond depends on the number of electrons shared or transferred and the distance between the atoms (bond length).

 Main Concepts: